 The River's Edge International Film Festival brings independent film to the smart, arts-oriented, mid-American river town of Paducah, Kentucky.
 Paducah already has a burgeoning visual and performing arts scene, and the film festival is right in the center of this cultural hub.

 Celebrating our 9th year, the River's Edge International Film Festival is a four day event built around the showing of quality independent film from around the world.
 Our focus is both on the film lover, providing multiple venues in which to experience the best the world of cinema has to offer, and on the film maker, offering opportunities for exhibition, education, and networking with contemporaries.

 The River's Edge International Film Festival is soon to be at the apex of the festival circuit.
 It is dedicated to the serious film maker, the serious film lover, and the art of the cinema.

-If you are coming to Paducah for the festival, please visit our sponsor hotel, Courtyard Marriott.
+If you are coming to Paducah for the festival, please visit our sponsor hotel, Fairfield Inn & Suites.
 For a great rate, just tell them you’re with the Rivers' Edge International Film Festival: